Minolta AF Zoom 75-300mm f/4.5-5.6

 Originally produced by Minolta, and currently produced by Sony, the AF 75-300mm F4.5-5.6, is a telephoto zoom photographic lens compatible with cameras using the Minolta AF and Sony α lens mounts.

+History

 First generation

 The first generation body is made of metal.
+It was launched alongside the Minolta Maxxum 9000 in fall 1985.
 There is a focus limiter switch to speed up focusing.
-The lens and the Minolta AF 70-210mm f/4 lens are colloquially known as the "big beercan" and "beercan" by Minolta camera users because their lens shape and size closely match the proportions of a typical aluminum beer can.
+This lens and the Minolta AF 70-210mm f/4 lens are colloquially known as the "big beercan" and "beercan", respectively, by Minolta camera users because their shape and size closely match the proportions of a typical aluminum drink can used for beer.

 Second to third generation

-The optical construction is changed.
-The metal body is replaced by a plastic body.
-Consequently, the lens is much lighter.
+The optical construction is changed and the metal body is replaced by a plastic body.
+Consequently, the lens is much shorter and lighter.

 The second generation has a focus hold button.
 Starting from the third generation, this lens is produced in black or silver color.

 Fourth generation

 The new (D) type supports ADI (Advanced Distance Integration) flash metering function.